INFORMATION

 5. CONSEQUENCES OF THE POSSIBLE FAILURE TO PROVIDE DATA

-Considering the purposes of the processing as illustrated, if the provision of data is to be considered mandatory, their failure provision, partial or incorrect, may determine, as a consequence, the inability to perform the activities described and may preclude the Data Controller to fulfill the contractual obligations assumed.
+Considering the purposes of the processing as illustrated, if the provision of data is mandatory, failure to provide such data, or the provision of incomplete or inaccurate data, may result in an inability to perform the activities described and may preclude the Data Controller to fulfill the contractual obligations undertaken.

 6. LEGAL BASIS FOR DATA PROCESSING

-According to the purposes referred to in point 2, letter a), the legal basis of the processing is the execution of a contract to which the Data Subject is party or the execution of pre-contractual measures taken at request of the Data Subject.
+According to the purposes referred to in point 2, letter a), the legal basis of the processing is the execution of a contract to which the Data Subject is party or the execution of pre-contractual measures taken at request of the Data Subject or the pursuit of the legitimate interests of the client who has granted the mandate.
+In the latter case, the processing will be carried out provided that no overriding interest or fundamental rights and freedoms of the Data Subject prevail.

-For the purposes referred to in point 2, letter e), with regard to Particular Categories of Data the legal basis is represented by one of the hypotheses referred to in Article 10 of the GDPR , and with regard to Criminal Judicial Data the legal basis is represented by fulfillment of a duty or by exercise of a faculty expressly recognized by law or regulation.
+For the purposes referred to in point 2, letter e) and i), with regard to Special Categories of Data the legal basis is represented by one of the conditions set out in Article 9 of the GDPR , and with regard to Criminal Data the legal basis is represented by fulfillment of a duty or by exercise of a faculty expressly recognized by law or regulation.

 For the purposes referred to in point 2, letters f) and g), the legal basis of the indicated purpose is represented by the legitimate interest of the Data Controller, without prejudice to the right of the Data Subject to oppose the processing, at any time, free of charge.